Uthmordar/cardator/readme.md

 try{
     $cardator=new Cardator(new CardGenerator, new CardProcessor, new Parser);

-    /* give only Article type card in output */
+    /* give only Article type card in output (only has priority over except) */
     $cardator->addOnly('Article');

     /* Thing type card will not be given in output */